 Founder and Lead Proposal Writer

 Ten years ago, following a twenty-year career in business development, Steve started his own marketing agency, and for the past six (6) years has leveraged his proposal writing skills full time as The RFP Firm.
 Focused on small and medium sized businesses across the U.S., he develops high-quality professional federal, state, and local government proposals in industries that include IT, maintenance, staffing, healthcare, marketing, education, legal services, debt collections, consulting, and more.

 After receiving a BSBA in Finance and an MBA in international business, Steve worked as a market development professional helping companies from start-ups to billion dollar corporations in high-tech, consumer, and non-profit sectors develop strategic relationships, write proposals, increase sales, and enter new markets.

-Beginning in the late 1980's, Steve lived in New York City and worked for the largest software company in the world at that time, Computer Associates International, Inc. (CA Technologies).
+Beginning in the late 1980's, Steve lived in New York City and worked for the largest software company in the world at that time, Computer Associates International, Inc. (CA Technologies) helping to expand sales for a new line of financial software to Fortune 500 companies in and around New York and Washington D.C..
 Several years later he moved to a start-up software division of international consulting firm, Davenport Campbell, as a business development executive with a focus on opening new markets.
 In the early 90's, after settling in Denver, he spent six years as a senior business development manager in corporate marketing for IHS Group (IHS Markit), a billion dollar international corporation and government contractor whose business has a large focus on the Department of Defense (DoD) and defense contractors in both the U.S. and NATO countries.
 Responsible for expanding markets in Europe, Asia, and Latin America, his focus included initiating and writing proposals to support strategic relationships, joint ventures, acquisitions, and marketing programs.